juanmcasillas/encoder/README.md

 > Arduino library to handle rotary encoders **with** buttons as a user input device.
 Arduino RotaryEncoder with Button Implementation.

+This library has been forked to modify the acceleration beheavior: Now, when the direction changes, the acceleration is reset to 0.

 - Timer-Based: Works on any IO-Pin.
 - Supports rotary acceleration, so when the encoder is rotated faster, the encoders value will increment faster